-II.
+III.
 As per Clause 18 of Order no F.DE/15(56)/Act/2009/778 dated 11 Feb 2009 states "No caution money/security deposit of more than five hundred rupees per student shall be charged.
 The caution money thus collected shall be kept deposited in a scheduled bank in the name of the concerned school and shall be returned to the student at the time of his/her leaving the school along with the bank interest thereon irrespective of whether or not he/she requests for refund."

-However, on review of audited financial statement for the FY 2015-16 to 2018-19, it has been observed that the school is being refunding only the principal amount of caution money without any interest thereon to the students, which is a contravention of clause 18 of Order No. F.DE./15(56)/Act/2009/778 dated 11.02.2009.
+However, on review of audited financial statement for the FY 2015-16 to 2018-19, it has been observed that the school is being refunding only the principal amount of caution money without any interest thereon to the students, which is a contravention of clause 18 of Order No. F.DE./15 (56) /Act /2009 / 778 dated 11/02/2009.
 As per reply of the school, the school has submitted that it will calculate the interest @3.5% p.a. (equal to SBI saving account rate) and add into total Caution Money Liability.
 However, on review of audited financial statements of FY 2018-19, it cannot be established that whether the school has included the amount of interest into total caution money liability or not.

 Further, as per Clause 4 of Order No. DE./15/150/ACT/2010/4854-69 dated 09.09.2010, after the expiry of 30 days, the un-refunded caution money belonging to ex-students shall be reflected as income for the next financial year and it shall not be shown as liability.
 Further, this income shall also be taken into account while projecting fee structure for ensuing academic year.
-However, on review of Audited Financial Statements of FY 2018-19 submitted by the school, it has been noted that the school has not considered the un-refunded caution money as income of FY 2018-19.
-In the absence of available information, the amount of un-refundable caution money belonging to ex-students which could have been treated as income and the correct balance of caution money cannot be determined.
-Therefore, the school is directed to determine caution money which is refundable to the students as on the balance sheet date and account for unclaimed caution money belonging to ex-students as income while projecting the fee increase proposal of the subsequent year.
+However, on review of Audited Financial Statements of FY 2018-ensuing academic year.
+However, on review of Audited Financial Statements of FY 2018-19 submitted by the school, it has been noted that the school has not considered the unrefunded caution money as income of FY 2018-19.
+In the absence of available refunded caution, the amount of un-refundable caution money belonging to ex-students which information, the amount of un-refundable caution money belonging to ex-students as income and the correct balance of caution money which is determined.
+Therefore, the school is directed to determine caution money which is refundable to the students as on the balance sheet date and account for unclaimed refundable to the students as on the balance sheet date and account for unclaimed refundable to the students as on the balance while projecting the fee increase proposal of the subsequent year.